Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 Mom Note: Don’t let it come to a full, rolling boil.
 Not only will it curdle the milk, but it can bubble over fast and make a big mess.
 Ask me how I know.

-No two mugs of butterbeer need to be exactly the same.
+The fun thing is, no two mugs have to be the same.
 Here are a few ways to make this recipe your own—or dress it up for something extra special:

 • Serve it warm in a cozy mug, ideally with a book, a blanket, or a Harry Potter movie queued up.
 It’s also great poured into travel mugs for fall walks or sledding breaks.